-The Eli Lilly and Company Bonus Plan (Lilly bonus plan) is designed to reward the achievement of the company's annual financial plans and innovation objectives.
-The named executive officers, except Mr. Simmons, participated in the Lilly bonus plan during 2018.
-Mr. Simmons participated in the Elanco Corporate Bonus Plan (Elanco bonus plan).
+The Bonus Plan is designed to reward the achievement of the company's annual financial and innovation objectives.
+All the named executive officers participated in the Bonus Plan during 2019.

-Lilly Bonus Plan
+Bonus Plan

-The Compensation Committee sets performance goals and individual bonus targets for the Lilly bonus plan at the beginning of each year.
+The Compensation Committee sets performance goals and individual bonus targets for the Bonus Plan at the beginning of each year.
 The bonus is based on three areas of company performance measured relative to internal targets: revenue, EPS, and innovation progress.
 The annual cash bonus payout is calculated as follows: